 The Office is obliged to respect the confidentiality of business secrets of the parties to the concentration in all submitted documents.
-The parties should submit a non-confidential version of the notification together with the confidential version of the notification.
+The parties should submit a non-confidential version of the notification.
 Information indicated by the parties and covered as business secrets must be omitted from the publicly available documents and must not be accessible to any third parties.
 The final decision is published as a non-confidential version.